UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

    * **DawgCTF** Open to all UMBC students of all skill levels.
 Held during the Spring semester.
     * **CyberPaws CTF** Open to our club members; aimed at beginners.
 Challenges are released weekly during the Fall/Spring semester.

 * We host a **Cyber Defense Exercise (CDE)** each Fall.
 CDE is a Red/Blue cyber defense exercise.
-It is open to all UMBC undergrads and is a great opportunity to learn more about cyber security and cyber competitions.
+It is open to all UMBC students and is a great opportunity to learn more about cyber security and cyber competitions.
 We strongly recommend participating so you can get a taste of the competition environment, in case you'd like to try out for the team.

 * To break from the technical jargon, we hold a **Cyber Movie Night** once each semester during a club meeting.
 We offer free pizza, popcorn, and drinks.
 These nights are great for hanging out with fellow club members and relaxing from the stress of school.